Exfoliation (chemistry): History

-Types of Exfoliation
+Types

 The exfoliation process is typically applied to lamellar structures with weak bonds.
 While these bonds are weak enough to be easily broken by an external force, they are strong enough to not separate into single layers.
 In order to separate the material into single layers, the attraction between consecutive layers must be overcome.
 As the interest in exfoliated material research surged many researchers started to develop new and better ways to overcome these interlayer attractions.
 Despite the high number of methods it is possible to classify them into three distinct categories based on the source of energy used in the process: mechanical, chemical, and thermal exfoliation.

-Mechanical Exfoliation
+Mechanical exfoliation

 In mechanical exfoliation, external forces act upon the material, breaking the bonds due to the stress accumulated within the material.
 Depending on the intensity and the specific nature of the phenomenon, these forces break the van der Waals forces, separating materials into 2D nanostructures.
 Sometimes, a solvent is introduced to the material to facilitate complete breakdown, as liquid environments significantly reduce bond strength compared to vacuum conditions.

 While mechanical exfoliation is effective in separating the layers, it lacks predictability and systematic results.
 The process requires repetition until individual layers are achieved.
 To obtain consistent nanomaterials with specific properties, experimentation and fine-tuning of conditions based on the results is required.
 Therefore, mechanical exfoliation techniques are rather empirical, and most mathematical models rely on empirical results rather than the ab-initio calculations.

 The original method proposed by Novoselov and Geim, micromechanical cleavage, was essentially a mechanical exfoliation method.
 Consequently, mechanical exfoliation methods were developed more rapidly than the others.
 Major mechanical exfoliation methods include micromechanical cleavage and liquid phase separation.

-Micromechanical Cleavage
+Micromechanical cleavage

-Micromechanical Cleavage is the original graphene production method proposed by Novoselov and Geim.
+Micromechanical cleavage is the original graphene production method proposed by Novoselov and Geim.
 This process involves using sticky tape to get graphite samples and separating the layers until getting a single layer.
 Although the process yielded high-purity single-layered materials, it fell out of favor quickly as it required several repetitions for a single layer of graphene and was likely to damage the graphene layers during the process.